-The states found to contribute to haze at the Brigantine Wilderness Area for the 2018 milestone year are Georgia, Illinois, Indiana, Kentucky, Michigan, North Carolina, Ohio, South Carolina, Tennessee, Virginia, and West Virginia.68 The reasonable measures are listed in Table 8.3.
+The states, outside of the MANE-VU states, found to contribute to haze at the Brigantine Wilderness Area for the 2018 milestone year are Georgia, Illinois, Indiana, Kentucky, Michigan, North Carolina, Ohio, South Carolina, Tennessee, Virginia, and West Virginia.
+The reasonable measures needed to improve visibility by the 2018 goal, developed by the MANE-VU states, during the consultation process, for the areas outside of the MANE-VU states, are listed in Table 8.3.